AI · Live reference

 Data freshness.
 The roster, every current-model name, every current-model ship date, every total-versions count, and every lab status are re-verified against the per-family Versions pages and each lab's primary documentation on every refresh of this page.
 If a lab has shipped a new flagship since the last refresh, the row is updated; if a privately-held lab has gone public or been acquired, the labstatus is updated.
 Stale roster data on a frontier-LLM page drifts within weeks — the release cadence is fast.

 What's intentionally excluded.
 Cross-family benchmark scores (noisy, change weekly, lab-published numbers are aggressive marketing).
-Live API pricing (scope of /ai/pricing-history/ when it ships).
+Live API pricing (scope of /ai/pricing-history/).
 Context-window comparison (scope of /ai/context-windows/).
 Visual family-tree relationships between models (scope of /ai/model-lineage/).
 Editorial framing about which family is “best.”